DeepakIngole/Pnums.jl/README.md

 |`Pbound{Pnum8}` | `Pbound8`  | `pb8"(0, 1]"` |
 |`Pbound{Pnum16}`| `Pbound16` | `pb16"(0, 1]"`|

-Pbounds represent values on the projective circle moving counter-clockwise from the first endpoint to their second endpoint.
+Pbounds represent all values on the projective circle between their first and second endpoints, always moving clockwise.
+The distinction is relevant for bounds that span infinity.

-For example, `pb8"(-1, 1)` represents all reals with magnitude strictly less than 1, but `pb8"(1, -1)` represents all reals with magnitude strictly larger than 1 (and infinity).
+For example, `pb8"(-1, 1)"` represents all reals with magnitude strictly less than 1, but `pb8"(1, -1)"` represents all reals with magnitude strictly larger than 1 (and infinity).

 ### Construction